jensenw1/RETQA/README.md

-# RETQA
-# A Large-Scale Open-Domain Tabular Question Answering Dataset for the Real Estate Sector
+# RETQA: A Large-Scale Open-Domain Tabular Question Answering Dataset for the Real Estate Sector

 ## :boom: This work has been accepted for publication in AAAI-2025 (acceptance rate 23.4%).